Without a doubt, it’s mine.

 When I’m washing the dishes or folding laundry at night after my daughter goes to bed, I have my AirPods in, listening to autobiographies on Audible.

-How they started out in life, what their path was like, what their family was like, what their education was, and what variables (both challenges and opportunities) shaped them into the person they are today.
+How they started out in life, what their path was like, what their family was like, what their education was, and what variables (both challenges and opportunities) held them back, propelled them forward, and shaped them into the person they are today.

-And now I want to share some of my story with you on this page so that you know who’s writing these words, who the person behind this work is.
+And now I want to share some of my story with you so that you know who’s writing these words, who the person behind this body of work is.

 This is my digital book jacket.
 This is my little biography corner of the internet.